sourcegraph/handbook/content/support/customer-support-triaging.md

 ### 5. Do we have anything to triage manually?

 Yes, we have a few customers listed in our [Customer Exception list](customer-exceptions.md) that we have to manually triage because we cannot automate the link from Slack to Zendesk.
 When a customer creates a support request in these channels, we have to manually create a Zendesk ticket and then triage that.

+### 6. What do I do when I see a company update in the triage queue?

+We sometimes get all company updates coming to the support mailbox.
+Company updates could be meeting updates etc. When you come across these updates, from a data integrity perepective, please go ahead and delete them.